![]() |

 When creating the past it is important to be accurate (see section 7E for an activity).
 When creating the future, it is impossible to be accurate.
 However, future technology can be created based on what we know about present technology and trends.

-Why did the author create the specific technologies used in 2499 and 99,999 A.D.
+Class Activity: Why did the author create the specific technologies used in 2499 and 99,999 A.D.
 What were they based on?

 Possible Responses: